 A current risk analysis on file is a near-universal questionnaire item.
 Pair it with a workforce security awareness program that includes phishing simulations.
 Our Managed Security Awareness Training service handles the recurring cadence.

-That is five operational moves that cover roughly 80 percent of the premium-moving controls on a 2026 questionnaire.
+That is five operational moves that cover the main underwriting control categories on a 2026 questionnaire.

 Practice owners often spend in the wrong places.
 Things that look like security but do not move underwriting in 2026: